Orlando Johnson

-Orlando Vincent Johnson (born March 11, 1989) is an American professional basketball player for Club Atlético Aguada of the Liga Uruguaya de Básquetbol (LUB).
+Orlando Vincent Johnson (born March 11, 1989) is an American basketball coach, administrator, and former professional player.
 He played college basketball for Loyola Marymount and UC Santa Barbara.

 College career

 Johnson, a 6'5 shooting guard from Palma High School in Salinas, California, first played collegiately at Loyola Marymount.
 As a freshman in the 2007–08 season, Johnson averaged 12.4 points and 4.9 rebounds per game, leading the Lions in both categories.
 Following a coaching change at LMU, Johnson transferred to UCSB.

 After sitting out the 2008–09 season per NCAA transfer rules, Johnson made an instant impact in the Big West Conference for the Gauchos, averaging 18 points and 5.9 rebounds per game.
 Johnson also led the Gauchos to the 2010 Big West Conference men's basketball tournament title and an NCAA appearance.
 Following the season, he was named the Big West conference player of the year and an honorable mention All-American by the Associated Press.

 As a junior in 2010–11, Johnson averaged 21.1 points and 6.2 rebounds per game and was again named first team All-Big West.
 He also led the Gauchos to another conference tournament title and NCAA tournament appearance, again earning Big West tournament MVP honors.

 Following his junior season, Johnson declared himself eligible for the 2011 NBA draft, but opted to return to UCSB for his senior season.